mirage/mirage-www/tmpl/blog/ocaml-tls-api-internals-attacks-mitigation.md

 TLS 1.0 reuses the last ciphertext block as IV in CBC mode.
 If an attacker has a (partially) known plaintext, she can find the remaining plaintext.
 This is known as the [BEAST][] attack and there is a [long discussion][mozilla-bug] about mitigations.
-Our mitigation is to always prepend a TLS-1.0 application data fragment with an empty fragment to randomize the IV.
+Our mitigation is to prepend each TLS-1.0 application data fragment with an empty fragment to randomize the IV.
 We do this exactly [here][empty_iv].
 There is further discussion in [issue 2][issue2].